adambard/learnxinyminutes-docs/python.html.markdown

 else:           # This is optional too.
     print "some_var is indeed 10."

+"""
-# For loops iterate over lists
+For loops iterate over lists
+prints:
+    dog is a mammal
+    cat is a mammal
+    mouse is a mammal
+"""
 for animal in ["dog", "cat", "mouse"]:
     print "%s is a mammal" % animal     # You can use % to interpolate formatted strings

+"""
-# While loops go until a condition is no longer met.
+While loops go until a condition is no longer met.
+prints:
+    0
+    1
+    2
+    3
+"""
 x = 0
-while x < 10:
+while x < 4:
     print x
     x += 1  # Short hand for x = x + 1